Fiddleheads are a relatively recent discovery for me. About six years back, we were living north of Toronto, in Bolton

 In a smaller bowl, whisk together the yogurt, water and lemon juice.
 Pour this over the flour mixture and use your hands or a wooden spoon to form the dough into a ball.
 Flatten slightly and wrap in plastic wrap.
 Place in the freezer for 20 minutes.

 Whisk together the olive and garlic cloves in a small bowl.

 In a separate bowl, combine the three cheeses and then add the olive oil mixture.
 Stir in the thyme and hot pepper flakes.
 Refrigerate till ready to use.

 Line a baking sheet with parchment paper and set aside.

 Whisk together the egg and 1 tsp water.
 Brush this over the crust.
-Sprinkle the edges with the finishing salt, and extra thyme leaves if desired.
+Sprinkle the edges with the finishing salt.

 Bake for 30 minutes or until the cheese is puffed and crust is golden brown.